Ben-at-MIAD/Ben-at-MIAD.github.io/programs/iip/iiptopics.md

 - What projection mapping workflows are available for Isodora?
 - How does Adobe After Effects fit into projection mapping workflows?

+## Upcoming Topics
+Below is a list of topics that the Emerging Technology Center is interested in exploring through the Indpendent Inquiry Programs.
+As questions
 ## Game Engines
 #### Proposed Questions